Skip to main content

 const getData = useCallback(async (): Promise<void> => {

-// -- Get remote visitor data and add it to storage
+// -- Get remote visitor data and add it to storage.

 const kameleoonDataList: KameleoonDataType[] = await getRemoteVisitorData({